 This is a one of a kind birthday pillow I created for my daughter’s 14th birthday , and is the embodiment of what she is about at the moment.

 This one certainly comes under the ‘time consuming’ label, as I can’t really estimate how long it took.
 It’s a very busy pillow to say the least, but that’s exactly the sort of girl she is…she has a growing range of interests, and each new one that starts, she embraces with wholehearted delight.

 She’s always busy, always creating, and always making her own fun.
 And I loved every minute of making this for her…and seeing her love it as well makes every stitch (and unpick) totally worth it.

 I’ll show you all the individual parts of this pillow and the processes of making them.

-My idea centered around a desk, on which is lying various items: a sheet of paper, some pics of a bird and an aeroplane, some stamps and a pen, and a seed packet.
+The idea for this project centered around the top of a desk, on which is lying various items: a sheet of paper, pics of a bird and an aeroplane, some stamps and a pen, and a seed packet.

 The pictures are meant to have a 3D shadow effect to them, but I’m sure how effective this is now that there’s a cushion inside of it all.

 The springing off point for me was her love of birds, which has been a passion of hers since she was very small.

 So off I went to make it, and was a bit underwhelmed when it was finally finished.
 I love all the individual fabrics, but together they didn’t work properly.